jsturma/backuplens/README.md

 - `CLAMAV_PORT`: ClamAV port (default: `3310`)

 **Requirements:**
-- Container runtime (Podman or Docker) must be installed and accessible
+- Container runtime (Podman or Docker) must be installed and accessible on the host
 - ClamAV container must be running with name `clamav` (or name specified in `CLAMAV_HOST`)
-- For Docker: Requires access to `/var/run/docker.sock` (mounted in compose files)
-- For Podman: Requires access to `/run/podman/podman.sock` (mounted in compose files)
+- Service must run on the host (not in a container) to access container runtime

 **Usage Examples:**